rails/webpacker/README.md

 [![node.js](https://img.shields.io/badge/node-%3E%3D%206.4.0-brightgreen.svg)](https://nodejs.org/en/)
 [![Gem](https://img.shields.io/gem/v/webpacker.svg)](https://github.com/rails/webpacker)

-Webpacker makes it easy to use the JavaScript preprocessor and bundler [Webpack 2.x.x+](https://webpack.js.org/) to manage application-like JavaScript in Rails.
-It coexists with the asset pipeline, as the primary purpose for Webpack is app-like JavaScript, not images, css, or even JavaScript Sprinkles (that all continues to live in app/assets).
+Webpacker makes it easy to use the JavaScript pre-processor and bundler [Webpack 2.x.x+](https://webpack.js.org/) to manage application-like JavaScript in Rails.
+It coexists with the asset pipeline, as the primary purpose for Webpack is app-like JavaScript, not images, CSS, or even JavaScript Sprinkles (that all continues to live in app/assets).

 However, it is possible to use Webpacker for CSS, images and fonts assets as well,